raymoss/ProjectFalcon/Readme.txt

 2.PWM waves for motor control is also working fine.
 Verified with the logic analyser.
 3.Input from the usart is working .
 Using this we can send run time commands to the controller.
 4.Basic functionality of communication channel using nrf24l01 is working .
 We are using the stm32 as the server and arduino board as the client.

-Next target:
-1. Get the angle of pitch and roll from the accelerometer and gyro.
+5. Get the angle of pitch and roll from the accelerometer and gyro.
-2. Passing the angles from a filter (kalman or complementary ?) .
+6. Passing the angles from a filter (kalman or complementary ?) .
-3. Design a PID controller for the motor control.
+7. Design a PID controller for the motor control.
-4. Prepare the basic protocol to debug the readings and control from communication channel.
+8. Prepare the basic protocol to debug the readings and control from communication channel.
+9. Optimize PID parameters for smooth movement of the motors.
+PENDING
+10. Lot of variation in roll angle is observed when motor is started.
+PENDING

 BUGS(Resolved):
 17/4/2016 : 2.55AM